-Class 1 NICs: Expenses and allowances: Motoring expenses (including mileage allowances) paid on or after 6.4.02: Calculating the amount liable for Class 1 NICs
+Class 1 NICs: expenses and allowances: motoring expenses (including mileage allowances) paid on or after 6 April 2002: calculating the amount liable for Class 1 NICs

-To calculate the Class 1 NICs due on the motoring expenses as described at NIM05815 it is necessary to follow the steps below.
+To calculate the Class 1 NICs due on the motoring expenses as described at NIM05815 it’s necessary to follow the steps below.

 Identify the total amount of any relevant motoring expenditure (RME) paid to anemployee by an employer within an earnings period.
 RME incorporates all motoring expensespaid for the use of a privately owned car.

 However, do not include amounts that have been provided as part of an Optional Remuneration Arrangement.
 See also EIM44140.

 See EIM44010 for a definition of Optional Remuneration Arrangements.

 See NIM05815 for a more detailed explanation of what RME is.

 Identify the maximum amount (the qualifying amount (QA)) the employer may pay free from NICs liability.
 Calculate the QA by multiplying the relevant approved mileage rate by the total of:

 - the number of business miles for which payment is being made; and